catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 I've had some weird issues with tests not running in some cases that I've been unable to figure out, but it does seem I can at least trigger the skipped ones if I specify them?
 Absolutely no idea what's going on here though.
 Really weird.
 I've looked into it and found nothing useful - some of them are just randomly skipped sometimes.

 In any case, I've done some debugging of the work from yesterday and also written the new configuration system!

+JWTs are now also done.
+Next up is the log-replay system, which will constitute a major rewrite of the five mutating actions.